coordinates2country/coordinates2country/README.md

 What country is at a particular latitude/longitude?
 This Java library (less than 100kB) tells you in 50 milliseconds, without using the Internet and without requiring any permission.

-- Fast reverse geocoding
+- Fast reverse geocoding.
-- Never needs an Internet connection
+- Never needs an Internet connection, not even the first time.

 For the Android version, see https://github.com/coordinates2country/coordinates2country-android.